zenglenn42/react-tutorials/README.md

 ### [Bootstrap to Heroku](#contents)

 I want a minimal stack for now.
-Just express for the web server and definitely react for the front end (since that's the whole point) and something Heroku-ready would be a low impedance.
+Just express for the web server and definitely React for the front end (since that's the whole point) and something Heroku-ready would lower impedance since I already host stuff there.
 I'm not really using the backend at the moment, but that may change as the tutorials get more sophisticated.

 The fu in [this blog](https://daveceddia.com/deploy-react-express-app-heroku/) from Dave Ceddia fits the bill!